 Every node has its own copy of the blockchain and the network must algorithmically approve any newly mined block for the chain to be updated, trusted and verified.
 Since blockchains are transparent, every action in the ledger can be easily checked and viewed, creating inherent blockchain security.
 Each participant is given a unique alphanumeric identification number that shows their transactions.

-Combining public information with a system of checks-and-balances helps the blockchain maintain integrity and creates trust among users.
+Combining public information with a system of checks and balances helps the blockchain maintain integrity and creates trust among users.
 Essentially, blockchains can be thought of as the scalability of trust via technology.

 Benefits of Blockchain